xuebai12/AnyLogic-Digital-Twin-Manufacturing/README.md

 ## 📖 Executive Summary
 This project develops a **Discrete Event Simulation (DES)** model to assist a packaging company in decision-making regarding aging equipment replacement and internal logistics automation.

-[cite_start]Using **AnyLogic**, the model simulates a full production year (2024) with real historical order data, stochastic machine breakdowns, and variable changeover times[cite: 4, 7].
+[cite_start]Using **AnyLogic**, the model simulates a full production year (2024) with real historical order data, stochastic machine breakdowns, and variable changeover times.

 **Key Business Questions Answered:**
 1. Can a single high-speed New Machine replace two aging legacy machines?